904498910/gitskills/readme.txt

-Creating a new branch is quick. git checkout -b dev.
+Creating a new branch is quick simple. git checkout -b dev.
 Creating a new branch is quick and simple.